This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Here are the steps to activate the feature:

-- Select “System Preferences” from the Apple menu.
+- Select “System Preferences (System Settings on macOS Ventura and above)” from the Apple menu.

 - Click “Mouse” to open the section.